The Law of Civilization and Decay: Modernity

 From the Reformation onward, power is centralized in the modern secular state through the exponential processes of colonization and industrialization.
 Trade with colonies invariably favored the mother country, and control over the colonies was absolute.
 The Industrial Revolution encouraged a mass movement of people into the cities, thereby concentrating the labor force.

 Despite these apparent advantages, Adams shows how these imperial states had already fallen by 1895 through economic decay.
 As centralization and industry increased, so too did the power of bankers and the "self-interested" competition of the free market.
 This economic system could not support these overseas empires indefinitely, and they were slowly dismantled as the disadvantages began to outweigh the advantages.
 Adams concludes that the decentralization of power will lead to the destruction of less economic societies through competition:

 Reception

 Contemporary reception

-The first print of the book sold out within three months in England.
-Under the guidance of Henry Adams, a limited circulation of 250 copies was distributed in the United States.
-Notable first edition recipients included: